 Safer Internet Day BVI (SID) is organised in February of each year to promote safer and more responsible use of online technology and mobile phones, especially among children and young people across the world.

 Fresh Mango are the SID centre in The British Virgin Islands.
-Please contact us to discuss how you can get involved in the program.
+Please fresh mango technologies to discuss how you can get involved in the program.

 Over the years, Safer Internet Day BVI has become a landmark event in the online safety calendar.
 Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network (www.saferinternet.org) as one of its earliest actions in 2005, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 100 countries worldwide, and across all continents.